 - Document that you have been denied your DSP accommodations via email.
 It is very important to include both the faculty/staff involved and your DSP specialist on this email.

-- Contact the University’s Disability Compliance Officer; again, include the faculty/staff involved and your DSP specialist on all email correspondence.
+- Contact the University’s Disability Compliance Investigator; again, include the faculty/staff involved and your DSP specialist on all email correspondence.

 - If you are still experiencing issues accessing your approved accommodations, you may have grounds to file a formal grievance; see University Grievances (above) and considering opening a case with the Student Advocate’s Office.